Produkte Little Snitch Little Snitch Mini Micro Snitch LaunchBar Internet Access Policy Viewer Mehr Produkte Shop Support Blog

 If our binary does not run on your computer, telling you that a library is missing, you can try our statically linked binaries.
 These binaries have almost no external library dependency.

-The archives below contain only the binary.
-No installer packages, no supporting files.
-If your machine runs systemd, you can extract the systemd unit from one of the packages above.
-For other init systems just make sure to run littlesnitch --daemon on system start.
+The archives below contain the littlesnitch binary, the Systemd service file and SysVinit start script.
+For any other init system just make sure to run littlesnitch --daemon on system start.
 The daemon manages everything else.

 Statically Linked